andycroll/andycroll.com/_posts/2018/2018-09-30-dont-loop-and-do-work-in-jobs.md

 Jobs should ideally run as quickly as possible and make use of the concurrency of your background workers.

-Jobs can fail for multiple reasons: errors raised within the job itself or errors _external_ to the job, related to the environment (a reboot, some sort of system error).
+Jobs can fail for multiple reasons: errors raised within the job itself or errors _external_ to the job related to the environment (a reboot, some sort of system error).

-If your job is long-running the change of the job being interrupted 'mid flow' increase.
-You also might see large memory usage in long running tasks.
+If your job is long-running the chance of the job being interrupted 'mid flow' increase.
+You might also see large memory usage in such tasks.

-If a long-running job encounters an error, you have two problems: the work it is doing is left in an inconsistent state and the long-running job will have to be run again from the beginning meaning work already done has to be performed again.
+If a long-running job encounters an error, you have two problems: the work it is doing is left in an inconsistent state and the long-running job will have to be run again from the beginning.
+This means some work will be repeated, perhaps multiple times if the job fails.
+It might, in some circumstances, never finish.

 By breaking the work down into tiny repeatable pieces you increase the resilience of both the individual jobs and the wider ‘task’ as a whole.

 This style also has the benefit of making your code finish more quickly.
-With lots of small 'chunks' you can make use of concurrency, running many jobs at the same time, rather than running all the activity sequentially.
+With lots of small 'chunks' you can make use of concurrency and run many jobs at the same time, rather than running all the activity sequentially.

 ### Why not?

-There's an extra level of indirection; you end up making `BulkWhatever` jobs to enqueue the `Whatever` tasks.
+There's an extra level of indirection; you double up and create a `BulkWhatever` job for every task to enqueue all the `Whatever` jobs.
+This means the code is more complex and perhaps be more confusing when you come back to it later.

-For short-running loops this pattern might be overkill.
+For short-running loops this extra complexity might be overkill.